Category

 The AI will propose 10.
 Most will be useful.
 Some will be obvious ("we never break the fourth wall").
 The writer's job is to add the show-specific forbidden moves the AI cannot generate.
 The most important forbidden moves come from your own writing instincts about what would break the show.

-Why this section matters most: every time a writer in the room suggests something that would break the show, the Forbidden list resolves the argument quickly.
-Without the list, writers spend meetings arguing about whether something fits.
-With the list, the answer is on the wall.
+Why this section matters most: when a writer in the room suggests something that would break the show, the Forbidden list resolves the argument in seconds instead of a meeting.
+The answer is on the wall.

 Where AI fails on Forbidden moves: AI cannot identify the move that you, specifically, are tempted to make and should not.
 The writer's tempting wrong moves are show-specific.
 Write them yourself.